Antwon Rose Death Ruled A Homicide: The Unarmed Pittsburgh-Area Teen Was Shot Dead While Running From Police

-Antwon Rose, the unarmed Pittsburgh-area teenager who was shot and killed by police as he attempted run away, was the victim of a homicide, the Allegheny County Medical Examiner’s Office has ruled.
+Antwon Rose, the unarmed Pittsburgh-area teenager who was shot and killed by police as he attempted to run away, was the victim of a homicide, the Allegheny County Medical Examiner’s Office has ruled.
 He died of a single gunshot wound to the “trunk.”

-As CNN reports, Allegheny County officials on Thursday identified the officer who allegedly filed the fatal shot as Michael Rosfeld.
-Rosfeld had been sworn in with the East Pittsburgh Police Department literally only hours before the fatal shooting, though he had worked in law enforcement, with “other departments,” in the past.
+As CNN reports, Allegheny County officials on Thursday identified the officer who allegedly fired the fatal shot as Michael Rosfeld.
+Rosfeld had been sworn in with the East Pittsburgh Police Department literally only hours before the fatal shooting, though he had worked in law enforcement with “other departments,” in the past.
 He has been placed on administrative leave.

 On Tuesday night, East Pittsburgh police stopped a vehicle matching a description of one that had been involved in an earlier shooting.
-Specifically, according to an earlier CNN report, at about 8:30 p.m. that night, someone had fired nine.40-caliber rounds at a 22-year-old, who returned fire.
+Specifically, according to an earlier CNN report, at about 8:30 p.m. that night, someone had fired nine rounds at a 22-year-old, who returned fire.
 He was hit, but his injuries were minor.

 Minutes later, police had pulled over a Chevy Cruz that matched the description of the earlier shooting.
 Officers ordered the driver and the passengers out of the car.
 The driver complied, while Antwon and another passenger attempted to flee.
 Rosfeld allegedly opened fire, striking Rose three times.
 Rose was unarmed, although two semiautomatic rifles were found on the floor of the vehicle.